nekrutnikolai/mysite/content/gallery/snow/index.md

     embedPreview="true"
 >}}

 Yes, you did notice something slightly different about this gallery.
+Actually, I probably already converted all of my existing galleries by now, so whatever.

 I'm using a [new system](https://github.com/mfg92/hugo-shortcode-gallery) to generate these galleries.
 No longer do I have to deal with endless markdown tables!